bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/articles/DOM-standard.md

 3. Return names.

-[NamedNodeMap/getNamedItem](https://developer.mozilla.org/en-US/docs/Web/API/NamedNodeMap/getNamedItem "The getNamedItem() method of the NamedNodeMap interface returns the Attr corresponding to the given name, or null if there is no corresponding attribute.")
+[NamedNodeMap/getNamedItem](https://developer.mozilla.org/en-US/docs/Web/API/NamedNodeMap/getNamedItem 'The getNamedItem() method of the NamedNodeMap interface returns the Attr corresponding to the given name, or null if there is no corresponding attribute.')

 In all current engines.